 Section 502.058, Occupations Code, requires board to meet at least semiannually.
-In fiscal years 2014 through 2017, the board and its committees held four meetings each year.
-In fiscal year 2017, the board and its committees convened four meetings.
-The Ethics Committee met one additional time in fiscal year 2017.
+The board held four meetings in fiscal year 2014 and four meetings in fiscal year 2015.

 F. What type of training do members of your agency's policymaking body receive?